rails/rails/guides/source/active_support_core_extensions.md

 #### Changing Components

-The method +change+ allows you to get a new date which is the same as the receiver except for the given year, month, or day:
+The method `change` allows you to get a new date which is the same as the receiver except for the given year, month, or day:

 ```ruby
 Date.new(2010, 12, 23).change(:year => 2011, :month => 11)
 # => Wed, 23 Nov 2011
 ```

-This method is not tolerant to non-existing dates, if the change is invalid +ArgumentError+ is raised:
+This method is not tolerant to non-existing dates, if the change is invalid `ArgumentError` is raised:

 ```ruby
 Date.new(2010, 1, 31).change(:month => 2)